ingvaldmeland/ezinstall/README.md

 # ezinstall
-ez install script for arch linix
+ez install script for arch linux PS: this is a work in progress